kittykatattack/sound.js/README.md

 The best way to load sound files is to use the `sounds` object's `load` method.
 List the each sound file's path and name in the `sound.load` method's array.
-The assign a callback function to `sounds.whenLoaded`.
+Then assign a callback function to `sounds.whenLoaded`.
 ```
 //Load the sounds
 sounds.load([